rrovetto/The-Orbit-Ontology/README.md

 # The-Orbit-Ontology
-An ontology of orbits in outer space
+An ontology of orbits in outer space, i.e., gravitationally-bound orbits.

 ### Support